vestrel00/contacts-android/howto/howto-integrate-gender-custom-data.md

 # How do I integrate the gender custom data?

-This library comes with `Gender` custom data that allows you to add gender information for all of you contacts.
-This custom data lives in the `customdata-gender` module.
-It is optional.
+This provides extensions for `Gender` custom data that allows you to read and write gender date for all of your contacts.
+These (optional) extensions live in the `customdata-gender` module.

 > If you are looking to create your own custom data or get more insight on how the `Gender` custom
 > data was built, read [How do I integrate custom data?](/howto/howto-integrate-custom-data.md)